gianlock/splitr/README.md

 ## About

-SplitPro aims to provide an open-source way to share expenses with your friends.
+Splitr aims to provide an open-source way to share expenses with your friends.

 It's meant to be a complete replacement for Splitwise.